LineageOS/charter/device-support-requirements.md

 * All devices MUST NOT implement software based touchscreen wake features such as double tap to wake, swipe to wake or gestures if there is no hardware-backed support for them in the touchscreen firmware.
 * All devices MUST NOT implement forced fast charge over USB methods that violate the USB specifications.
 * All devices MUST NOT implement any form of clock manipulation (underclocking, overclocking, etc.) for any processor (CPU, GPU).
+* All devices MUST either implmenent clocks:
+  * Reflective of the stock Android OS binning
+  * Reflective of the SoC vendor's binning or documentation (e.g. Dev-kits or devices without an Android-based stock OS)
 * All devices MUST NOT implement any form of hardware voltage manipulation (undervolting, custom voltage tables, etc.).
 * All devices MUST NOT implement any form of hardware register manipulation (sound control, etc.) that is not present on stock.
 * All devices MUST NOT implement any form of custom KSM driver (UKSM, etc.).